dlschwartz/2019cHIST630/schematron.markdown

 ### <a name="messages"/>Messages and Documentation
-The writer of the Schematron rule must write the message that encoders get when they violate the rule by writing something against the rule or failing to write something required by the rule.
+The writer of the Schematron rule must write the message that encoders get when they violate the rule.
+They can violate a rule by encoding something forbidden by a \<report\> rule or by encoding something that fails to meet the requirements of an \<assert\> rule.
 The message is the text node of the \<report\> or \<assert\>
 element.
 It should make clear to the encoder what the error is.
+These messages also serve to document your project as they state what cannot be encoded in particular contexts and what must be encoded in particular contexts.
 ```
 <sch:rule context="tei:teiHeader//tei:p">
     <sch:report test="tei:note">